eclipse-theia/theia/doc/Developing.md

 ## Run the electron-based example application

+From the root directory run:

+    npm run rebuild:electron

+This command rebuilds native node packages against the version of node used by electron.
+To rollback changes run:

+    npm run rebuild:web

-It can also be started with:
+It can also be started with from examples/electron directory:

     npm start